Engineer Special Brigade: Engineer Amphibian Command

 The table of organization and equipment for an engineer amphibian brigade provided for 349 officers, 20 warrant officers, and 6,814 enlisted men.
 The Army searched its personnel records for men with appropriate marine experience.
 Arrangements were made to train ships' carpenters and marine mechanics at the Gray Marine Motor Company in Michigan, Higgins Industries in Louisiana, and Evinrude Outboard Motors and the Manitowoc Shipbuilding Company in Wisconsin.
 In all, 3,368 personnel were trained by these companies.
 Another 1,481 were trained at the Army Ordnance School at Aberdeen, Maryland, the Naval Operating Base at Toledo, Ohio, and the Army Motor School at Fort Holabird, Maryland.
 The majority, some 33,627 men, were trained at schools run by the Engineer Amphibian Command.
-Instructors were obtained from the British Army, Royal Navy, and the United States Coast Guard, Marine Corps and Coast and Geodetic Survey.
+Instructors were obtained from the British Army, Royal Navy, and the United States Coast Guard, Marine Corps and United States Coast and Geodetic Survey.
 Of the 37,651 enlisted men assigned between 10 June 1942 and 31 December 1943, 20,244 came from replacement centers, 11,898 from reception centers and 5,509 from other units; of the 2,899 officers, 634 came from other units, 825 from the Officer Reserve Corps, 965 from Officer Candidate Schools, and 475 through direct commissioning from civilian life.

 The Engineer Amphibian Command estimated that it required 1,000 36 ft landing craft and 225 50 ft tank lighters, but it was soon discovered that this exceeded the number available.
 The Navy agreed to turn over 300 36-foot craft from new production in June and July.
 Initially the Engineer Amphibian Command used whatever landing craft were available: the 36-foot landing craft, personnel (LCP); landing craft, ramp (LCR); landing craft, personnel (ramp) (LCP(R)); and landing craft, vehicle (LCV); and a small number of the 50-foot landing craft, mechanized (LCM).
 Some were petrol-, and some diesel-powered.
 The 36-foot boats were later superseded by the landing craft, vehicle, personnel (LCVP), which combined their attributes.